CGI-FR/PIMO/README.md

       unique: true
 ```

-This exemple will replace the content of `id` field by the mathing content in the cache `fakeId`.
+This exemple will replace the content of `id` field by the matching content in the cache `fakeId`.
 Cache have to be declared in the `caches` section.
-Cache content can be loaded from jsonfile with the `--load-cache fakeId=fakeId.jsonl` option or by the `chache` option on other field.
+Cache content can be loaded from jsonfile with the `--load-cache fakeId=fakeId.jsonl` option or by the `cache` option on another field.
 If no matching is found in the cache, `fromCache` block the current line and the next lines are processing until a matching content go into the cache.

 ## Contributors